pgazdik/php-nette-playground/sms/readme.md

 Check the status with the blue `Check` button. \
 If it works, it updates the `Check St`, `Send Date` and other columns on the right side.

-WARNING: First few seconds after pressing `Send`, it's still not sent to the phone by the Gateway, so you'might see an error as a result of checking (for now, will be supported later).

 That's it.

 ----